 - One-Time Fundraising Campaign: This is the simplest and most popular form of crowdfunding.
 You need only launch a fundraising campaign.
 You get to keep whatever money comes in, even if you don’t meet your fundraising goal.
 Sites like GoFundMe use this model.

-For many people wondering about crowdfunding nonprofit organizations, this is the first option they think of, and it’s often the best choice for charity fundraising.
-If you’re generating money for a larger cause, and there are no specific “deliverables” attached (such as raising enough money to buy new solar panels), then we tend to recommend this option.
+When considering crowdfunding for nonprofit organizations, this is often the first option people think of, and it’s often the best choice for charity fundraising.
+If you’re generating money for a larger cause, and there are no specific “deliverables” attached (such as raising enough money to buy new solar panels for your nonprofit), then we tend to recommend this option.

 The benefit of having an all-or-nothing funding model—which is a form of assurance contract—is that it looks more trustworthy and generates goodwill.
 If people know that they won’t be billed until your fundraising goal is actually met, this can entice hesitant potential donors to go ahead and take the plunge.